jerome-t/netmiko-csv-nexus-config/README.md

 ```

 ## Configuration
-Update the **lb-config.csv** file with the list of your network switches as first colonm, and the configuration variables(s) on the next colonms.
+Update the **lb-config.csv** file with the list of your network switches as first colunm, and the configuration variables(s) in the next colunms.

 Then, update the **lb-config.py** file this way:
- - You can change the device-type, currently set for Cisco NXOS on the line: "device_type": "cisco_nxos",
+ - You can change the device type, currently set for Cisco NXOS on the line: "device_type": "cisco_nxos",
 Please refer to the Netmiko documentation here for more information: https://pynet.twb-tech.com/blog/automation/netmiko-scp.html

  - Under the **commands** part, you can set the configuration commands you need, using the variables of the CSV file.